-(b) Restricted share unit (RSU) plan and Phantom stock full value (PSFV) plan

-The Company has a RSU and a PSFV plan for qualified employees whereby holders receive a cash settlement based upon the number of outstanding units multiplied by the prevailing market price of the Company's common shares on the vesting date.
+(b) Restricted share unit (RSU) plan and Phantom stock full value (PSFV) plan market price of the Company's common shares on the vesting date.
 A liability is accrued and adjusted each quarter based upon the number of vested units and the current market price of the Company's common shares.